-Richard Hall, Inny Accioly and Krystain Szadkowski (forthcoming, 2023).
+Richard Hall, Inny Accioly and Krystain Szadkowski (2023).
 The Palgrave International Handbook of Marxism and Education.
 London: Palgrave Macmillan.

 The book is available open access here.